Table of contents

 Incapacitation is a state where one cannot make reasoned decisions due to lack of ability to understand the who, what, when, where, why, or how of the sexual interaction.
 If it is unclear whether or not a person is incapacitated, assume the person is unable to give consent.

 Sexual activity with someone who one should know to be – or based on the circumstances should reasonably have known to be – mentally or physically incapacitated constitutes a violation of this policy.
 Whether or not someone knew or should have known if a person was incapacitated is based on a reasonable person standard.
-A reasonable person is able to judge if a person is able to give consent before engaging in sexual activity.
 The test of whether an individual should know about another's incapacitation is whether a reasonable, sober person would know or should have known about the incapacitation.

 Freedom from Retaliation